UPSC allows candidates to withdraw applications: Here's how to do it

 • Once the application has been withdrawn, it cannot be revived

-• The UPSC has no provision to refund any fee amount you pay, so in case of successful withdrawal of application, the fee will not be refunded
+• The UPSC has no provision to refund any fee amount you pay

-• On successful completion of withdrawal of application, an auto-generated email and SMS will be sent on candidate's registered email-id and mobile
+• An auto-generated email and SMS will be sent on candidate's registered email-id and mobile

 • In case any candidate has not submitted the request for withdrawal of application he/she may contact UPSC on email-id: upscsoap@nic.in immediately